Our Team.

 President & Co-Founder

 In 2015, Thomas created The Reality Ride Challenge to raise money and awareness for paralysis research.
 Spanning 2,100+ miles from Boston, MA to Miami, FL, the 38-day cycling event started on March 25, 2015, and was completed on May 1, 2015.
-Accompanied by friend Teague Egan as well as friends and family along the way, Thomas and Teague cycled on average 65 miles a day, 3 miles a day in a handcycle wheelchair in recognition of Thomas’ three accidents, and walked 1 mile each day as a beacon of hope for the paralysis community.
-As a result, The Thomas E. Smith Foundation raised $100,000 for research at The Miami Project to Cure Paralysis.
+Accompanied by his friend Teague Egan, as well as friends and family along the way, Thomas and Teague cycled on average 65 miles a day, 3 miles a day in a hand-cycle wheelchair in recognition of Thomas’ three accidents, and walked one mile each day as a beacon of hope for the paralysis community.
+As a result, TESF raised and donated $100,000 to The Miami Project to Cure Paralysis.

 In 2018, Thomas became the first person who has been paralyzed multiple times to complete the Boston Marathon without the use of a wheelchair.
-He has since completed four Boston Marathons and plans to continue to do so every year to raise money and awareness for the paralysis community.
-Through their efforts of the Thomas E. Smith Foundation has donated $1,500,000+ to individuals with paralysis as well as paralysis research.
+As of 2025, he has completed seven Boston Marathons and plans to continue doing so every year to raise money and awareness, by walking for those who can’t.
+To date, TESF has donated $2,000,000+ to better the lives of those living with paralysis.

 Thomas lives in Marblehead, MA with his wife Rachael and dog Lokey.